api-platform/demo/.github/CONTRIBUTING.md

 ### Writing a Pull Request

-You should base your changes on the `master` branch.
+You should base your changes on the `main` branch.

 ### Matching Coding Standards